charmplusplus/charm/doc/faq/manual.rst

 .. contents::
    :depth: 3

-For answers to questions not on this list, please contact us on our `GitHub <https://github.com/UIUC-PPL/charm>`_.
+For answers to questions not on this list, please create an issue or discussion on our `GitHub <https://github.com/UIUC-PPL/charm>`_.

 Big Questions